rebeccatraceyt/WhatTheBlank/README.md

 ## Features

 ### Design Features
-Each page of the game features a consistent responsive and intuitive navigational system:
+Each page of the game features a consistently responsive and intuitive navigational system:
-- There is a conventionally placed **Logo** on the top left of each page.
+- There is a conventionally placed **Logo** on the top-left of each page.
 Clicking on the logo will redirect players back to the home page.
-- To ensure the player has full control of the game, there are two **Toggle** functions conventionally located at the top right corner of each page.
+- To ensure the player has full control of the game, there are two **Toggle** functions conventionally located at the top-right corner of each page.
 These allow the users to control the sound and page theme to their preference.
 - On larger screens, the **Footer** is conventionally placed at the bottom of the screen, allowing users to navigate to the social icon of their choosing.
 - On smaller screens, the **Footer** is placed within a sliding function, where users can click the appropriate icon in order to reveal the footer.
 This was to ensure that the footer would not interfere with the game-play.